learn-co-students/dumbo-web-091619/03-intro-oo/README.md

 ## Objectives

+- Class: is a blueprint
+  - Instance: is the building built from that blueprint

 * Define `object` in programming domain
 * Explain the concept of sending messages
 * Create a class and instantiate an instance of the class